puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

         ["=", "name", "<FACT NAME>"],
         ["=", "value", "<VALUE>"]]

-### URL Parameters / Query Operators / Query Fields / Response Format
+### URL parameters / query operators / query fields / response format

 This route is an extension of the plain `facts` endpoint.
-It uses the exact same parameters, operators, fields, and response format.
+It uses the same parameters, operators, fields, and response format.

 If you provide a `query` parameter, it will specify additional criteria, which will be used to return a subset of the information normally returned by